-Raise the turner lever to engage the log turner arms.
-Let the arms rise until they touch the log and start to turn it.
+2.Raise the turner lever to engage the log turner arm.

-Spin the log against the side supports until it is turned the way you want it for the first cut.
-If you want to turn the log more, do the following steps.
+3.Spin the log against the side supports until it is turned the way you want it for the first cut.

-Engage the clamp by raising the clamp in/out lever.
+4.Engage the clamp by raising the clamp in/out lever.
 Clamp the log against the side supports.

-Lower the turner lever to lower the turner arm below the log.
+6.Lower the turner lever to lower the turner arm below the log.